operations-project/operations/drush/Commands/contrib/drush-behat-params/README.md

 # Drush Behat Params

-A basic drush plugin that calls behat with proper configuration.
+A basic drush plugin that calls behat with `BEHAT_PARAMS` with URL, root and drush alias set automatically.

 ![img.png](img.png)